Our top pick for

-There are currently 242,533 The First Bancshares shares held short by investors – that's known as The First Bancshares's "short interest".
-This figure is 4.9% up from 231,184 last month.
+There are currently 429,303 The First Bancshares shares held short by investors – that's known as The First Bancshares's "short interest".
+This figure is 13.7% down from 497,195 last month.

 There are a few different ways that this level of interest in shorting The First Bancshares shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against The First Bancshares.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against The First Bancshares.

 Find out more about how you can short The First Bancshares stock.